RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="RAK5205 GPS and LoRa antenna"
 />

-- Connect your RAK5205 WisTrio LPWAN Tracker in your Windows PC using the provided micro-usb cable.
+- Connect your RAK5205 WisTrio LPWAN Tracker to your Windows PC using the provided micro-usb cable.
 - Open the RAK Serial Port Tool.

 <rk-img